tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 When manuals work, you see:
 - People reference them during incidents instead of improvising
 - New team members can follow procedures without extensive training
-- exercises complete faster with fewer mistakes
+- Exercises complete faster with fewer mistakes
 - Post-incident reviews show people followed documented procedures
 - Updates happen regularly based on lessons learned
 - Physical copies are worn from actual use